rpicard/explore-flask/11-handling_users.md

 # Patterns for handling users

 One of the most common things that modern web applications need to do is handle users.
-An application with basic account features needs to handle a lot of things like registration, email confirmation, securely storing passages, secure password reset, authentication, and more.
+An application with basic account features needs to handle a lot of things like registration, email confirmation, securely storing passwords, secure password reset, authentication and more.
 Since a lot of security issues present themselves when it comes to handling users, it's generally best to stick to standard patterns in this area.

-{ NOTE: In this chapter I'm going to assume that you're using SQLAlchemy models and WTForms to handle your form input. }
+{ NOTE: In this chapter I'm going to assume that you're using SQLAlchemy models and WTForms to handle your form input.
+If you aren't using those, you'll need to adapt these patterns to your preferred methods.}

 ## Email confirmation

 When a new user signs up with your site, you generally want to confirm that they actually own the email that they used to sign up.
-That way you can confidently send password reset links and other sensitive information to your users without wondering who is actually getting them.
+That way you can confidently send password reset links and other sensitive information to your users without wondering who is on the receiving end.

-One of the most common patterns for solving this problem is to send a link with a unique URL that, when visited, confirms that users email address.
-For example, John@gmail.com signs up at your application.
-Your application registers him in the database (with an email_confirmed column set to False) and, before returning, fires off an email to John@gmail.com with a unique URL.
-This URL usually points to an endpoint with a generated token, e.g. http://myapp.com/accounts/confirm/kj3kjhj3hj3.
+One of the most common patterns for solving this problem is to send a password reset link with a unique URL that, when visited, confirms that user's email address.
+For example, john@gmail.com signs up at your application.
+Your application registers him in the database (with an `email_confirmed` column set to `False`) and fires off an email to john@gmail.com with a unique URL.
+This URL usually contains a unique token, e.g. http://myapp.com/accounts/confirm/kj3kjhj3hj3.

 When John gets that email, he clicks the link.
-This time, your app sees the link that was visited and knows which email was supposed to be confirmed by that URL, and makes the changes in the database accordingly.
+Your app sees the token, knows which email to confirm and sets John's `email_confirmed` column to `True`.

 The question is how do we know which email was supposed to be confirmed by a given URL.
 One way would be to store the token in the database and look for the user associated with a given token when we get the activation request.
 That's a lot of overhead and, luckily, it's not necessary.